Near-One/near-plugins/README.md

 ## Contributor Notes

+[Contracts used in tests](/near-plugins-derive/tests/contracts/) set `channel = <MSRV>` in their `rust-toolchain` to make tests ensure that plugins are compatible with the MSRV.
+Developers working on this repo might want to locally set `channel = <MSRV>` in the root `./rust-toolchain` to surface incompabilities with the MSRV early on.

+Why not commit `channel = <MSRV>` to `./rust-toolchain`?
+As a library crate we should leave the choice of the channel to users.
+Moreover, users should rather use a recent channel instead of the MSRV.

 When compiling tests for the first time on a machine using the MSRV 1.69.0, an error might occur due to some dependencies of `near-workspaces` requiring a higher version of Rust.
 You can execute [./script/fix-dependencies.sh](./scripts/fix_dependencies.sh) to install a compatible version of these dependencies.
 The comments in that script provide additional information.